-UIS provides educational programs and counseling to students who are substance abusers or who are affected by the substance abuse of others.
+UIS provides educational programs and counseling to students who use substances or who are affected by the substance abuse of others.
 For confidential help with these problems, contact the UIS Counseling Center at 217-206-7122.

 Sexual Misconduct

 Title IX and the UIS Sexual Misconduct Policy